ThomasMBury/charlie-bury-website/README.md

 - remove fiction tab (done)
 - homepage : News (done)
 - screenplay page - ai gen image, link to sample on Google Drive (done CB)
-- how to show less body text in the thumbnail for screenplays and blog posts
+- how to show less body text in the thumbnail for screenplays and blog posts (done CB, add a summary variable)
 - when one clicks on a keyword, it comes up with a strange subheading about taxonomy of the term